 ‘When are you going, ma?’
 I looked up quickly.
 It didn’t sound anything like a kid distraught at being left behind by his mother.
 Looking at my shocked expression, his elder brother rushed in with, ‘Thatha and Pati will feel good to see you, won’t they?’

-Something warned of things as they would be once I left.
-I would have cancelled my trip then and there had it not been my overwhelming desire to meet my parents.
+Something warned me of things as they would be behind my back.
+I would have cancelled my trip then and there had it not been my overwhelming desire to see my mother.